-Completion Rate
+1. Completion Rate

-A student must complete 67% of all hours attempted for financial aid eligibility.
+A student must complete 67% of all hours attempted at MVNU and all other institutions, for financial aid eligibility.
 This is determined by dividing the total hours earned by the total hours attempted.
-Attempted hours will include grades of F,

-U, W, WF, WP, and I. These grades will NOT count as earned hours.
+Attempted hours will include grades of F, X, U, W, WF, WP, and I. These grades will NOT count as earned hours.

 - Repeating courses will add to the total number of attempted hours but will count only once as earned hours. - If a traditional student chooses to retake a course she or he has already passed at some point in the past, she or he can do this one time and receive financial aid for the course.
-Two or more attempts to take a course that has previously been passed cannot be funded with financial aid.
+Two or more attempts to take a course that has previously been passed cannot be funded with financial aid. - 2.
+Timeframe

-2. Timeframe